Podcasts at Duke Law School

 The Duke Law Podcast

 The Duke Law Podcast is produced by the Duke University School of Law.
-Each episode is selected from Duke Law's regular schedule of guest speakers, panel discussions, and scholarly conferences.
+The episodes cover a range of legal topics through an academic lens.

 Find The Duke Law Podcast on Spotify & Apple Podcasts!